Migration, trapping, and venting of gas in a soft granular material

 All three regimes exhibit episodic invasion, trapping, and venting events that occur on a timescale of seconds, repeating 10\,s or 100\,s of times during a given 10-minute experiment.
 Hence, for a qualitative, time-averaged view of migration mechanisms, we collapse each experiment into a single ``occupancy'' image in which the darkness of each pixel is proportional to its average air saturation over the entire experiment; accordingly, persistent or recurring features are darker, whereas ephemeral features are lighter~(Fig.~\ref{fig:occupancy}).
 These occupancy images serve as useful visual markers to track migration regimes in a time-averaged sense.

-In fluidization, air migrates in discrete bubbles that rise vertically; the associated occupancy images show a smooth vertical streak ending in a small darker region at the piston, where bubbles linger before venting (Fig.~\ref{fig:occupancy}, $\phi_s^0\lesssim{}0.50$).
+In fluidization, air migrates in discrete bubbles that rise vertically; the associated occupancy images show one or two smooth vertical streaks that end in a small darker region at the piston, where bubbles linger before venting (Fig.~\ref{fig:occupancy}, $\phi_s^0\lesssim{}0.50$).
 In pore invasion, pores drain and refill as pore-scale pathways connect, disconnect, and reconnect.
 The associated occupancy images show a low-intensity, grain-scale ``spattering'' with fine-scale particle outlines and a macroscopic V-shape (Fig.~\ref{fig:occupancy}, $\phi_s^0\gtrsim{}0.65$).
 The smooth transition between these two limits spans a broad range of intermediate solid fractions (\textit{i.e.}, $0.51\lesssim\phi_s^0\lesssim0.64$), and is characterized by the emergence of \textit{mixed} migration regimes.
 Specifically, air migration occurs via a different mechanism in the upper part of the flow cell than in the lower part.
 As $\phi_s^0$ increases, pathway opening first emerges at the top of the flow cell.
-For example, the occupancy image for $\phi_s^0=0.52$ illustrates the co-existence of fluidization and pathway opening within a given experiment, with a dark vertical streak near the bottom (signature of fluidization) that broadens and becomes irregular toward the top (signature of pathway opening).
+For example, the occupancy image for $\phi_s^0=0.52$ illustrates the co-existence of fluidization and pathway opening, with a dark vertical streak near the bottom (signature of fluidization) that broadens and then transitions into an irregular fan of faint spots and streaks in the upper half of the flow cell (signature of pathway opening).